maxbeckers/php-builder-generator/docs/examples/basic-examples.md

 ---

-Ready for more complex scenarios?
-Check out [Advanced Examples](advanced-examples.md)!
+Ready for more advanced scenarios?
+Check out the [Configuration Guide](../features/configuration.md)!